Our Stories.

 Our Place.

-We’re transforming how Whakatū Nelson City looks, feels, and tells its story.
+We’re transforming how Whakatū looks, feels, and tells its story.

 WHY KŌPŪ

-Whakatū is ready for a future where our public spaces reflect the richness of our cultural identity, a deeper connection to place and foster a shared sense of belonging....
+Whakatū is ready for a future where our shared spaces reflect our place, our stories, and our identity.

 OUR VISION